 Can I visit your farm?
 Where are you located?

-Klehm's Song Sparrow Perennial Farm is a wholesale nursery and retail mail-order operation located in rural southeast Wisconsin.
-Regrettably, restricted staff and facilities do not allow us to entertain visitors.
+Song Sparrow Perennial Farm is a wholesale nursery and retail mail-order operation located in rural southeast Wisconsin.
+Regrettably, restricted staff and facilities do not allow us to entertain visitors other than specified open houses or pick-up dates.

 What is your guarantee?